Mathuv/sq-doc-summary/README.md

     make test-local
     ```

-## Steps involved in extracting the summary
+## Steps involved in extracting the text summary

 Python NLP library NLTK is used to extract the summary.